Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Comparison to Other Approaches

 \subsection{Zurek's Envariance-based Derivation of the Born Rule}

 Here we will briefly present \citetalias{zurek2005} \citeyearpar{zurek2005} argument in the simplest case and mention some of the limitations of his approach.

-According to Zurek, the probabilities for a system $S$ to manifest various properties upon measurement depend only on the state of that system (Fact 2).
-Further, the state of a system is not affected by unitary transformations on the environment (Fact 1).
+According to Zurek, the probabilities for a system $S$ to manifest various properties upon measurement depend only on the state of the system (`Fact 2').
+Further, the state of a system is not affected by unitary transformations on the environment (`Fact 1').
 From these assumptions, one can prove that the probabilities for different measurement outcomes are in agreement with the Born rule in ordinary scenarios.
 For example, suppose the state of the universe is

 where $E_1$ and $E_2$ are orthogonal.
-It follows from the perfect entanglement between system and environment that $P(\uparrow_z)=P(E_1)$.
+It {is taken to follow} from the perfect entanglement between system and environment that $P(\uparrow_z)=P(E_1)$.
 The following universal state can be reached by a unitary swap of the environment states (or a unitary swap of the system states),

 This swap does not change the state of the system or the environment, it only affects the entanglement between the two.
 The perfect entanglement of \eqref{swapped} yields $P(\downarrow_z)=P(E_1)$.
 Combining these two results gives $P(\uparrow_z)=P(\downarrow_z)$, in agreement with the Born rule.\footnote{In our exposition of \citep[\textsection II.C]{zurek2005} we take option 3 since it seems strongest and is most similar to the reasoning in our derivation.}